< Expand the Menu to access our Tree Identification Pages

 Pine Mountain Corkwood Erythrina numerosa Other names: Pine Mountain Coral Tree

-Medium sized and deciduous native tree species growing in drier types of forests up to a height of 25m (Picture 1).
+This medium sized and deciduous native tree species grows in drier types of forests and attains a height of 25m (Picture 1).
 The trunks' diameter is large when compared to the height of the tree and features sharp and strong spines (2).
 Bark for the exceptions of scattered corky blisters is fairly smooth, rather firm and a light greenish grey in colour (3).
-Compound leaves are alternately arranged and mostly clustered towards the end of branches and consist of three leaflets (trifoliate) which are; up to 10 cm long and 12 cm wide, triangular in shape with entire or shallow lobed margins, mid green, semi glossy on top, paler beneath, hairless (except for new growth) fairly thin and soft in texture.
+Compound leaves are alternately arranged and mostly clustered towards the end of branches and consist of three leaflets (trifoliate), which are; up to 10 cm long, 12 cm wide, triangular in shape with entire or shallow lobed margins, mid green, semi glossy on top, paler beneath, hairless (except for new growth) fairly thin and soft in texture.
 Apex is acute and base shape is cordate.
 The strong petiole is up to 15 cm long, petiolules are up to 4 cm in length (4 & 5).
-Distribution NSW north coast to north QLD.
+Distribution: From NSW north coast to northern Qld.

 Pink Euodia Melicope elleryana Other names: Pink Doughwood

-Small to medium sized subtropical rainforest species growing to height of 20m (Picture 1).
-Free standing specimens are more compact and smaller with foliage reaching the ground (2).
+This adaptable species is found in a range of different habitats ranging from rainforests and stream banks to drier locations.
+When competing for light this species may reach a height of 20m, whereas free standing specimens are more compact and smaller with foliage reaching the ground (Picture 1 & 2).
 Bark is a light grey in colour; fairly spongy and soft with longitudinal ridges on older specimens (3).
-Fruit hanging in small bunches are capsules up to 8 mm across, a dark blue to black colour when ripe (4).
-Palmate compound leaves with an opposite arrangement are made up of three leaflets (trifoliate) which are; broad elliptic or more ovate in shape, up to 16 cm long with entire margins, dark green, glossy on top, hairless or slightly hairy, semi-glossy beneath, very smooth and soft in texture.
-Leaflet apex is short attenuate, base is broadly wedge-shaped (5).
-Distribution: From NSW north coast to north Qld.
+Fruit hanging in small bunches are capsules up to 8 mm across, turning a dark blue to black colour when ripe (4).
+Palmate compound leaves with an opposite arrangement are made up of three leaflets (trifoliate) which are; up to 16 cm long, broad elliptic or more ovate in shape with entire margins, dark green, glossy on top, hairless or slightly hairy, semi-glossy beneath, very smooth and soft in texture.
+Leaflet apex is acuminate, base is broadly wedge-shaped (5).
+Distribution: From NSW north coast to northern Qld, NT & WA.

 See also White Euodia Melicope micrococca (Page 7).